The Queer Quarantine

 Photos by J Houston

 For many, the pandemic was a period of self-reflection.
-“For the first time ever, I was forced to be still,” says Justice, a member of the trans and gender non-conforming community in New York who asked to use only their first name — and was photographed by J Houston.
+“For the first time ever, I was forced to be still,” says Justice, a member of the trans and gender nonconforming community in New York who asked to use only their first name — and was photographed by J Houston.
 “I’ve been able to experience love in my own identities in ways I never knew were possible.”

 For Parker, another member of the community photographed by Houston, the introspective contemplation has been healing: “It helped me to take a step back from who I think I should be or what I should look like.”